Warehouse Optimisation Guide To Maximise Potential - SEC Group

 • Reduces the capital invested in inventory due to optimal tracking of demand and supply in the warehouse

-• Reduce lost work time while packaging and fewer write-offs and pickers detailing with wrong bin locations
+• Reduce lost work time while packaging and fewer write-offs and pickers dealing with wrong bin locations

 • Improved SOPs, controls and organisational changes to reduce inventory write-offs.

-Another way of classifying warehouse optimisation is categorising is through process optimisation and physical optimisation.
+Another way of classifying warehouse optimisation is through categorising improvement into groups of processes optimisation and physical optimisation.
 Both are designed to improve warehouse operations.

 However, your warehouse doesn’t necessarily need both types of optimisation.
 You may choose one depending on your needs.